 The SC Campaign is partnering with 16 local DJJ and DSS sites to build their capacity to implement and evaluate evidence-based teen pregnancy prevention programs.
 Based on current caseloads, over 3,380 high need youth, ages 13 – 19, will be reached.
 NotRigtNowSC.org is used as part of the parent-child communication efforts.

-In partnership with SC Department of Health and Environmental Control (SC DHEC), this grant focuses on increasing the number of youth ages 11-19 that access an evidence-based teen pregnancy prevention program, including adult preparation topics, through the distribution of grants to local communities.
+In partnership with South Carolina Department of Health and Environmental Control (SC DHEC), this program focuses on increasing the number of youth ages 11-19 that access an evidence-based teen pregnancy prevention program, including adult preparation topics, through the distribution of grants to local communities.

 This funding supports education, training, technical assistance and public awareness activities throughout South Carolina and funds partners in local communities to implement evidence-based teen pregnancy prevention interventions to youth between the ages of 11 and 19.
 It also supports the annual Summer Institute that brings together youth-serving professionals from across the country for two days of learning the latest information about teen pregnancy prevention programs and approaches.